Tiny C Compiler

-The Tiny C Compiler (a.k.a.
-TCC, tCc, or TinyCC) is an x86, X86-64 and ARM processor C compiler initially written by Fabrice Bellard.
-It is designed to work for slow computers with little disk space (e.g. on rescue disks).
-Windows operating system support was added in version 0.9.23 (17 Jun 2005).
+The Tiny C Compiler, TCC, tCc, or TinyCC is a x86 (32-bits), X86-64 and ARM processor C compiler initially written by Fabrice Bellard.
+It is designed to work for slower computers with little disk space (e.g. on rescue disks).
+Windows operating system support was added in version 0.9.23 (17 June 2005).
 TCC is distributed under the GNU Lesser General Public License.

 TCC claims to implement all of ANSI C (C89/C90), much of the C99 ISO standard, and many GNU C extensions including inline assembly.

 Features

 TCC has a number of features that differentiate it from other current C compilers: